 Teachers and administrators strive to notify parents/guardians of student conduct concerns as they occur.
-If a student is placed in in-school or out-of-school suspension, placed in a disciplinary alternative education program, expelled from school, assigned to a juvenile justice alternative education program, or taken into custody by a law enforcement officer, a campus administrator will promptly contact the parent/guardian by phone or in person and will also make a good faith effort to provide the student with written notice of the disciplinary action to be delivered to the parent/guardian on the same day the consequence is assigned.
-If the parent/guardian is not reached by phone or in person by 5:00 p.m. on the first business day after the disciplinary consequence is assigned, written notice will be sent to the parent's/guardian's last known address.
+If a student is placed in in-school or out-of-school suspension, placed in a disciplinary alternative education program, expelled from school, assigned to a juvenile justice alternative education program, or taken into custody by a law enforcement officer, a campus administrator will promptly contact the parent/quardian by phone or in person and will also make a good faith effort to provide the student with written notice of the disciplinary action to be delivered to the parent/guardian on the same day the consequence is assigned.
+If the parent/guardian is not reached by phone or in person by 5:00 p.m. on the first business day after the disciplinary consequence is assigned, written notice will be sent to the parent's/quardian's last known address.
+Another campus administrator may provide notice of disciplinary action if the campus behavior coordinator is not able or available to provide notice.
 Failure to send any notice within this time period or as noted elsewhere in the SCOC does not preclude imposing a discipline consequence.
+A school district that receives a bomb threat or terroristic threat relating to a campus or other district facility at which students are present shall provide notification of the threat as soon as possible to the parent(s), quardian(s), or other person(s) standing in parental relation to each student who is assigned to the campus or who regularly uses the facility.